mdevilliers/golang-k8s-template/Readme.md

 `github_account`       | mdevilliers      | Your github repository or user name

-## Features
+## Choices

 I have made no choice as to golang libraries, dependancy managment tools etc.

-I prefer to think of this as one step beyond a 'hello world' application that can be built and deployed onto K8s.
+This project generates a 'hello world' application with the configuration required to be built and deployed into K8s.

-## Choices
+## FAQ

+- I've made my project - what next?

+Run `make help` to discover the available targets

 The Makefile assumes you have a working installation of Docker and Kubernetes.

+- Anything else?

 For local Kubernetes development I would recommend -